-1. Click on the Inbox tab, there’s a button for Categories on the top left of the page.
-Click on this and then select All Categories.
+1. Click on the Inbox tab > Click on Categories in the top ribbon > select All Categories.

-Alternatively, Select a category and click on the Rename button to change the category name.
-Or Delete to remove one that you don’t use in manage categories.
+2. Select a category > click on the Rename button to change the category name.

 Now that you know how to use both folders and categories, you’ll have a much easier time organizing your Outlook inbox.
 Ready for some organization tips?
 Let’s jump in.